gravitational/robotest/suite/README.md

 #!/bin/bash

 # Robotest dynamically generates test names and corresponding cloud resource groups
-# TAG is used to semi-uniqely prefix them
+# TAG is used to prefix them.
+Keep it short (i.e. 4 chars), as cloud resource groups have length limits
-export TAG=
+export TAG=sanity/install

 # Amount of parallel tests to run.
 Use it to constraint cloud resource usage to avoid hitting quota.
 export PARALLEL_TESTS=1